vishpat/lisp-rs/docs/src/evaluator.md

 ## Code Walk Through

 The evaluator is implemented using the recursive *eval_obj* function.
-The *eval_obj* function takes the List object representing the program and the global *env* variable as the input.
+The *eval_obj* function takes the List object representing the program and the global *env* variable (a simple hashmap) as the input.
 The function then starts processing the List object representing the program by iterating over each element of this list

 ```Rust
 fn eval_obj(obj: &Object, env: &mut Rc<RefCell<Env>>)